michaelfester/docs/docs/guides/core/components.md

 Many Components have the option to add [Actions](/docs/actions).
 Sometimes you can add only a single action (like the [Button Component](/docs/button-component) in **Apps**), and sometimes you can add many (like the [Title Component](/docs/title-component-pages) in **Pages**).

-{% figure src="/docs/guides/core/components/actions-in-components.png" caption="The Action settings in the Button Component’s configuration panel" /%}
+{% figure src="/docs/guides/core/components/actions-in-components.png" caption="The Action settings in the Button Component's configuration panel" /%}

 ### Options

 Most Components have only two sections.
 The General tab and the Options tab.
 Most Components have only Visibility settings here, but **Lists** & **Collections** have many other options.

-{% figure src="/docs/guides/core/components/component-settings.png" caption="The Options tab within a component’s configuration" /%}
+{% figure src="/docs/guides/core/components/component-settings.png" caption="The Options tab within a component's configuration" /%}

 ## Editing Components